 ” 1 pound of bread, 1½ pounds of beef, ½ pint of rice and ½ pint of distilled spirits.”— Sunday ration, US Navy, Naval Act 1794

-The original motivation for this compendium is more ancient.
-It dates back to the times when Susanna, Thomas, Gabriel and I sailed the Mediterranean without a refrigerator and to the realisation, several years later, that what was still possible in the dry climate of southern Europe, such as storing fresh groceries in the cooler parts of AVA, was no longer an option in the sweltering heat of the South China Sea.
+The original motivation for this compendium dates back to the times when Susanna, Thomas, Gabriel and I sailed the Mediterranean without a refrigerator and to the realisation, several years later, that what was possible in the dry climate of southern Europe, such as storing fresh groceries in the cooler parts of AVA, was no longer an option in the sweltering heat of the South China Sea.

 How did they do it, I asked myself, those sailors of old, on their tea clippers and sailing junks?
 How did they manage the crossing without refrigeration?
-Reading through the ration books of the US Navy and East India Company – salt, barrels of it, is the answer – I became convinced that Chinese sailors probably fared much better than Westerners, both from the point of view of quality and variety.
+Reading through the ration books of the US Navy and East India Company – salt, barrels of it, is the answer – I became convinced that Chinese sailors probably fared better than Westerners, both from the point of view of quality and variety.
 I am prejudiced that way.
 So I started looking to Ap Lei Chau for inspiration.

 Having already lived on a boat in the Aberdeen Typhoon Shelter for the past seven years, I’d had plenty of opportunities to discuss cooking on board with retired fishermen, captains and fellow boat-dwellers.
 Of particular interest are the recollections of old captains like Gordon Ip who grew up on fishing boats, spending half their earlier life at anchor in Aberdeen harbour, the other at sea.